 Her intense curiosity keeps her chasing after emergent technology, and when coupled with her creativity and training as an artist, gives Felicia an edge when it comes to optimizing complex systems for the common good.

-While working as a Technical Operations Manager, she encountered the unhealthy culture and dysfunctional business processes that are the byproducts of short-sighted systems.
-Since she was immersed in Thinking in Systems: A Primer and Permaculture, she brought her sustainability paradigm to work and transformed the business by focusing on building people-centered systems that created long-term productivity and prosperity.
+While working as a Technical Operations Manager, she brought her sustainability paradigm to work and transformed the business by focusing on building people-centered systems that created long-term productivity and prosperity.

 Wanting to make a larger impact, she started Spiffy Rebel, a vegan and plastic-free personal care product line.
-She shares her knowledge by teaching soapmaking classes, contributing to the WordPress open source community, and helping businesses operate sustainably.
+She shares her knowledge by teaching soapmaking classes, contributing to the WordPress open source community, and helping businesses increase productivity.

 In 2019, she was named as one of the 24 finalists in the National Geographic and Sky Ocean Ventures Ocean Plastic Innovation Challenge, a global search for innovative solutions to help tackle the world’s single-use plastic problem.

 Her favorite pastimes are hiking, camping and reorganzing her pantry.
 She currently lives on a coffee plantation in Costa Rica where she studies how culture contributes to a sustainable society.